lama010101/guess-history/ARCHITECTURE_AND_CODE_GUIDELINES.md

   - Added floating zoom buttons (ZoomIn/ZoomOut) anchored bottom-right when fullscreen is open.
   - Buttons adjust the existing zoom state, keep focus within the viewer, and disable at min/max bounds while stopping propagation so drags aren’t disrupted.
   - Uses existing `handleZoomStep` logic, keeping pinch/wheel gestures and hint dismissal intact.

+### Fullscreen Zoom Reset Click (2025-10-29)

+- **Component**: `src/components/layouts/FullscreenZoomableImage.tsx`
+  - The zoom percentage chip between the +/- controls is now a button; clicking it resets zoom to 100% and recenters the image.
+  - Reset dismisses inertia/auto-pan so the viewer immediately returns to the default position without continued motion.

 ### Fullscreen Button Attention Pulse Timing (2025-10-27)